wayne-y-gao/wayne-y-gao.github.io/_pages/about.md

   - /about.html
 ---

+I am an Assistant Professor of Economics at the University of Pennsylvania.

 - **Address**: The Ronald O. Perelman Center for Political Science and Economics, Office 630, 133 South 36th Street,
   Philadelphia, PA 19104